Over 20 residents displaced after apartment fire intentionally set

-MEMPHIS, Tenn. — Two dozen people are without a place to live after a fire at a Hickory Hill apartment complex destroyed their homes Wednesday night.
+MEMPHIS, Tenn. — More than 20 people are left without a home after their Hickory Hill apartment complex was intentionally set on fire Wednesday night.

-It happened at an apartment complex in the 6500 block of Arbor Creek Trail.
+It happened at the Edge at Lakeview apartments, formerly known as the Arbors of Hickory Ridge, in the 6500 block of Arbor Creek Trail.

 The fire began just before 9 pm. and was under control within half an hour.

+MFD says the fire started in the front bedroom of one of the units and spread to the rest of the building, damaging 18 units.

-No one was hurt in the fire, but there is about $300,000 worth of damage.
+No one was hurt in the fire, but the complex suffered $300,000 worth of damage.

 The Red Cross responded to the scene and 24 people were displaced.